Alistaire-Q/Rise./Rise/README.md

-# MyFinanceApp (Starter Scaffold)
+# Rise (Starter Scaffold)

-This repository is a starter scaffold for "MyFinanceApp" — a cross-platform personal finance manager (MVP).
+This repository is a starter scaffold for "Rise" — a cross-platform personal finance manager (MVP).

 ## What's included
 - Minimal Flutter app skeleton